 Year manufactured: Early to late 1980s

-Features: In the early to mid 1980s, three or four digits followed by two letters.
+Features: In the mid-1980s, Louis Vuitton changed their date codes system that would now include letters representing the factory location each bag was manufactured in.
+Usually three or four digits followed were followed by two letters.
 In the late 1980s, two letters followed by three or four digits.
 The first two numbers represent the year, the next number(s) represent(s) the month and the letters represent the country.
 For example, "FC884" would indicate that the bag was made in the USA in April of 1988.

 Year manufactured: Early 1980s